postcss/postcss/README.md

-There is a gulp plugin for postcss called [gulp-postcss](https://github.com/w0rm/gulp-postcss) that allows to pipe your css files through array of postcss processors.
+There is a gulp plugin for postcss called [gulp-postcss](https://github.com/w0rm/gulp-postcss) that allows to pipe your CSS files through array of PostCSS processors.

 External source map is supported by [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps).